swkWien/sessions/2019/session20190415/README.md

 ### 1. Round

-We work on the [Tennis Refactorign Kata](https://github.com/emilybache/Tennis-Refactoring-Kata).
+We work on the [Tennis Refactoring Kata](https://github.com/emilybache/Tennis-Refactoring-Kata).
 If you are not already familiar with this kata, start with the class "TennisGame1", otherwise choose the version you find most interesting.

 ### 2. Round

 If you want to continue with a refactoring exercise do so, otherwise implement the scoring system from scratch using TCR.